jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

   number: 13
 ```

-We need a way to modify that to add in some build environemnt variables, including the values that were passed in to the build via VSTS variables.
+We need a way to modify that to add in some build environment variables, including the values that were passed in to the build via VSTS variables.

 ### Yaml Writer

-To update and existing yaml file or to create a new one from VSTS build arguments you can use the VSTS.
+To update an existing yaml file or to create a new one from VSTS build arguments you can use the VSTS.
 Deploy the extension by following the instructions [here](https://marketplace.visualstudio.com/items?itemName=jakkaj.vsts-yaml-writer).
-[YamlWriter GitHub Repository](https://github.com/jakkaj/yamlw_vststask).
+Also check out the [YamlWriter GitHub Repository](https://github.com/jakkaj/yamlw_vststask).

-Add the YamlWriter as a new build task.
+In your build, add the YamlWriter as a new build task and set the following parameters:

 File: `Source/training/helm/trainingjob/values.yaml`.